chiragnabhoya/BANK/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a Pull Request.

-## ⚖️ License

-This project is licensed under the MIT License.

 ## 📞 Contact

 For inquiries or issues, please open an [issue](https://github.com/your-username/BANK/issues) or reach out to `chiragnabhoya2506@gmail.com`.